 In greater detail, staff time will be needed for the following parts:

 - Data requests.
 Our standard data request includes the following:

-- Use Table -- minimal; we usually pull this from the muni code if an internal spreadsheet does not exist
+- Use Table: minimal.
+We usually pull this from the municipal code if an internal spreadsheet does not exist.

 - Bi-weekly calls.
 We'll have one kick-off call (1-hr) with all stakeholders involved to introduce the project and to talk about project management and expectations.
 After this call, we set up bi-weekly calls (30 min-1hr) with each department to demo the current setup and discuss any questions.

 - Testing.
 This is where the bulk of staff time is needed.
 Once we're done with the configuration, we'll ask staff to run tests through the system to make sure everything is running as expected.
 Testing usually occurs during a 2 week period.
 The more testing staff does up front, the fewer changes will be required after launch.